 Quail can be quite interesting to observe, and after raising them for a while, you will become more familiar with their quirky little habits.
 Here are a few fun quirks to get you started:

 They Like You!

-After you have been caring for your covey for some time, your quail will begin to recognize you and get excited as you approach them—probably because they are hoping you have a tasty treat for them.
-They will coo to say hello, and have also been known to vocally wish you farewell.
+After you have been caring for your covey for some time, your quail will begin to recognize you and get excited as you approach them—probably because they hope you have a tasty treat for them.
+They will coo to say hello, and have also been known to wish you farewell vocally.